Charrell534/CSC328/README.md

     Makefile   - Provides the necessary functions to run the applications.
     README.md  - Provides descriptions and information needed to successfully run the programs contained within this package.
+    client.py - provides the methons needed to run client application.
+Runs client in terminal.

     chat       - [Directory] Python package library- see below for details.